pkro/ressources/readme.md

 [Linkedin learning](https://www.linkedin.com/learning/)

 Treasure trove of small and larger courses (though rarely more than 5 hours); Good for a quick overview of a topic.
-Recommended course for a daily quick css fix: "css shorts"

 Huge variety of topics, from self improvement, project management, graphics to springboot, react and assembler.
 Very hit and miss quality.
 No autograded exercises, so active learning is recommended here.

+Recommended courses: "css shorts" for a short daily css fix (Chris Converse), "PHP: Object-Oriented Programming" and "PHP: Object-Oriented Programming with Databases" (Kevin Skoglund), "Building Declarative Apps Using Functional JavaScript" (Michael Rosata), "CSS: Transforms and Transitions" (Patrick Carey)

 [freeCodeCamp](https://www.freecodecamp.org/)